defeo/aws/_lessons/etat.md

 <section>

-## Persistance
+## Persistence

-HTTP est un protocole **sans état**.
+HTTP is a **stateless** protocol.

-- Les entêtes `Cookie` / `Set-Cookie`, introduites par Netscape en 1996, sont le premier mécanisme de maintien d'état pour le Web.
+- The `Cookie` / `Set-Cookie` headers, introduced by  Netscape in 1996, were the Web's first mechanism for keeping the state.
-- Ce mécanisme reste encore aujourd'hui le plus utilisé.
+- That same mechanism is still today the most used one.

-### Exemples d'état
+### Examples

-Le server se *souvient de l'état* du client entre deux requêtes (proches ou distantes dans le temps)
+A server *keeps the state* of the client between two HTTP requests (close or far apart in time)

-- Remplissage de fourmulaires en plusieurs étapes ;
+- Filling forms in many steps;
-- Navigation avec authentification (webmail, réseau social, ...) ;
+- Browsing with authentication (webmail, social network, ...);
-- Profil utilisateur ;
+- User profiles;
-- Données *dans le cloud* ;
+- Data *in the cloud*;
 - ...

 </section>